benji6/imlazy/README.md

 npm i -S imlazy
 ```

+## Support

-***N.B. imlazy is written in ES2015.
-It runs fine in node 6 but will not run in a non ES2015 environment***
+imlazy is written in ES2015 and will run in any environment that supports that specification.
+If using in Node.js use version >= 6

 ## Getting Started